st-keller/kiss/README.md

 ~~The most simple thing we can do is giving the window a certain background-color and provide means to change it.~~ Turns out that color is a complicated thing.
 And the already started second step ("displaying a symbol") is not a "second" but more a "tenth" step, because fonts and glyphs ain't simple either!

-So we start anew with dimension 0: A Point - the we'll do two points and advance to dimension 1: A Line!
+So we start anew with dimension 0: **A Point!**

+Then we'll do two points and after that advance to dimension 1: **A Line!**

-Let's see how this will turn out!
+That will be a lot of work - so let's see how this will turn out!